Why an MSA?

 A. The Dicke College of Business Administration is accredited by the AACSB, which means that we report not only to the accrediting body for the University, but also to our external accreditors.
 Additionally, AACSB has high standards for accreditation and is widely recognized in the business world.

-Q. How does a Master of Professional Practice in Accounting differ from a Master of Accountancy?
+Q. How does a Master of Science in Accounting differ from a Master of Accountancy?

-A. I am often asked about what sets apart our Master of Professional Practice in Accounting program from Master of Accountancy programs.
+A. I am often asked about what sets apart our Master of Science in Accounting program from Master of Accountancy programs.
 In my mind, there are two very important differences.
-Our Master of Professional Practice in Accounting (MPPA) is a master’s degree that provides a more focused coverage of a specific field in accounting.
+Our Master of Science in Accounting (MSA) is a master’s degree that provides a more focused coverage of a specific field in accounting.
 The Forensic Accounting and Audit Services Track provides an intensive focus on identifying risks (including fraud) in a business and developing programs to mitigate the risk, such as developing a solid internal audit plan.
 The Tax Track provides a thorough coverage of taxation issues that can provide opportunities for careers in tax planning and consultation, and, completed concurrently with our JD program, can provide the pathway to an excellent career in corporate governance, corporate legal counsel.

 Q. How are the courses delivered?
 Are students required to be on campus?
 Are the courses offered online?